 What to Buy at Aldi: Baking Products

-Under Aldi's proprietary Baker's Corner store brand, Aldi was selling a five-pound bag of all-purpose flour for $1.15, a four-pound bag of granulated sugar for $1.85 and a two-pound bag of brown sugar for $1.29.
+Under Aldi's proprietary Baker's Corner store brand, Aldi was selling a five-pound bag of all-purpose flour for $1.56, a four-pound bag of granulated sugar for $2.10 and a two-pound bag of brown sugar for $1.62.
+Even discount grocers aren’t immune from inflation.
+Those same three items cost 59% more now than when we last checked a year ago.

 We headed over to a nearby Walmart for a price comparison.
-Walmart was selling its store brand Great Value all-purpose flour in comparable five-pound bags for three cents more than Aldi at $1.18.
-Four-pound bags of Great Value granulated sugar was $1.86, a penny more than Aldi.
-And two-pound bags of Great Value were $1.54, 25 cents more expensive than Aldi.
+Walmart was selling its store brand Great Value all-purpose flour in comparable five-pound bags for 20 cents more than Aldi at $1.76.
+Four-pound bags of Great Value granulated sugar was $2.33, 23 cents more than Aldi.
+And two-pound bags of Great Value brown sugar were $1.62, the same as Aldi.

 "Flour, sugar, oils are all great quality and priced very well," says Tracie Fobes, a money-saving expert who founded PennyPinchinMom.com and is also on TracieFobes.com.
 "The only time when the regular store may be a better deal [than Aldi] is around holidays when they often have rock-bottom prices on baking products."